centurion-project/module-highlight/README.en.markdown

 You will be presented with and interface with one or more blue squares. each of these represents an `item`.
 The last one is an empty one, ready to be added.

-You can add one by clicking on the 'edit' action button.
-A form pops up at the top of the page with a text field.
+You can add one by clicking on the 'edit' action button. (little pen icon) A form pops up at the top of the page with a text field.
 If you type in it, you should see some smart autocomplete pop just under it.
 The default crawler looks for flatpages only. but that should do fine for now.